 Photos of the campus and other related images.

-This aerial image shows the route that Kathy Parks took that night.
+This aerial image shows the route that Roberta Parks took that night.

 She left her dorm at Sackett Hall at around 11 p.m.
 Shortly afterwards, she stopped to speak to another student named Lorraine Fargo.
-Their conversation took place at the corner of Jefferson Way and 26th Street (College Way).
+Their conversation took place at the corner of Jefferson Way and 26th Street (aka College Way).

-Note that the main entrance to Memorial Union is actually on the northern side of the building (at the back).
-Therefore, she would have walked a few feet up College Way before turning right.
+The main entrance to Memorial Union is on the northern side of the building.
+Therefore, she would have had to walk a few feet up College Way before turning right.

-During a conversation about what the killer might have done, Bundy "speculated" that he approached Roberta in the cafeteria and convinced her to accompany him to a local bar.
-He then drove her out to a remote location and attacked her.
+During a conversation about what the killer might have done, Bundy "speculated" that he approached Parks in the cafeteria and convinced her to accompany him to a local bar.
+He then drove to a remote location and attacked her.

 However, there are some question marks hanging over this story.

 Firstly, it wasn't a confession.
-At the time, Ted was still claiming that he was innocent.
+At the time, Bundy was still proclaiming his innocence.
 As a result, his "theories" about what the killer "might have done" were almost certainly riddled with lies.

 Bundy was well aware that investigators would comb through his interviews with author Stephen Michaud for clues.
 Therefore, it is likely that he purposely attempted to mislead them at certain points.

-The most likely scenario is that Bundy approached Roberta outside of the Memorial Union building.
+The most likely scenario is that Bundy approached Parks outside of the Memorial Union building.